digiah/mjuke/README.md

 kq.php - "Kill Queue" deletes a specific item from the playback queue and any associated commands.
 The EJECT command does this.
 Returns a JSON object with status.

 nq.php - "Enqueue" adds a media asset to the playback queue, returns a JSON object with status of operation

+playback-cmd-queues.sql - These are the mySQL commands to create the two tables required to manage the jukebox.
+Naming convention? "tthw" stands for "Three The Hard Way."

 ppq.php - "Play Pause Queue" updates the playback queue for the corresponding media object with the command passed to it, removes that command from the command queue.
 Returns a JSON object with status of the operation.